 When previous command is executed, the PCA information is downloaded to your local computer and the PCA projections are computed locally, with no more latencies involved.
 Just in case you prefer to use BigML to compute the projections remotely, you can do so too would create a remote source and dataset from the test file data, generate a batch projection also remotely and finally download the result to your computer.
 If you prefer the result not to be dowloaded but to be stored as a new dataset remotely, add --no-csv and to-dataset to the command line.
-Some output format configurations can be controlled using the --projection-header option, that causes the headers of the fields to be placed as a first row in the projections file, or the --projection-fields option, that can be set to all or to a comma-separated list of fields of the original dataset that will be included in the projections file before the projection components.
+Some output format configurations can be controlled using the --projection-header option, that causes the headers of the fields to be placed as a first row in the projections file, or the --projection-fields option, that causes the before the projection components.
 Other output configurations can be set by using the --batch-projection-attributes option pointing to a JSON file that contains the desired attributes, like: